Friday, July 26, 2024

 I woke up this morning with nothing on my mind.

-not junkyard nor God nor woman nor Pluto nor priest!
+not God nor woman nor Pluto nor Priest!

 I’m starting the journey from scratch into the doldrums of a new day.